Planning a trip to paradise? Always dreamed of learning how to surf? Here are the best beginner surf spots in Oahu!

 Stoked to have some local knowledge on where to go, but still feeling unsure about paddling out yourself?
 No worries chicken curry – HOKALI is here to help you out!

-When you book a surf lesson through HOKALI, you will get to paddle out with a trained professional surf coach who is truly passionate about the sport.
-He teaches beginners how to surf, and he has plenty of experience with giving customized advice to beginner surfers trying to improve their surf skills on the island.
+When you book a surf lesson through HOKALI, you will get to paddle out with a trained professional surf coach who is truly passionate.
+He teaches beginners how to surf, and he has plenty of experience.

 After booking a surf lesson, make sure to check out some tips on how to prepare for your first surf lesson.
 Wherever you go, remember to stay loose, have fun, and live Aloha!